 I like what is says in Psalm 139:23-24 which goes like this, “Search me, O God, and know my heart!
 Try me and know my thoughts!
 And see if there be any offensive way in me, and lead me in the way everlasting.” ~ Bill Greguska

-Five Ways Pride Can Work Against Us in Our Life Today:
+Five Ways Pride Can Work Against You in Your Life Today:

 1. Being a Fault Finders

 Pride is not a team player, and it will eventually in time destroy whatever plans you might have made.
 Pride has a way of filtering out the evil we see in ourselves; it also filters out God’s greatness in others.
 We focus on other people’s faults.
 When I’m reading or hearing something that is meant to point out things in myself, I tend to think of the people who “really need to know or understand this.”
 Those who are spiritually proud finding fault with others.
 The humble person has so much to do with the imperfection of their own that they are not concerned with other people’s mistakes.